pmndrs/xr/docs/API/xr.createXRStore.md

 > **createXRStore**(`options?`): `XRStore`\<`XRElementImplementation`\>

-starting point for each XR application allows to configure the session's features and defaults such as what controllers are rendered and how they can interact with the scene
+Starting point for each XR application.
+Allows to configure the session's features and defaults such as what controllers are rendered and how they can interact with the scene

 ## Parameters